 The “Safely mobile in old age” programme supported by the Ministry is aimed directly at the generation 65+.
 The project material addresses drivers of motor vehicles aged over 65 and the changes related to their age that may have an impact on their driving skills.
 The prevention campaign centres on “health checks” and “feedback rides” in old age.

-The materials available also include a guide for the right way to address the issue of “driver fitness” with elderly family members as well as a comprehensive brochure (in German) on the the subject “Getting older and staying AUTOmobile”.
-More information on the “Safe mobility in old age” programme (in German).
+The materials available also include a guide for the right way to address the issue of “driver fitness” with elderly family members as well as a comprehensive brochure (in German) on the subject “Getting older and staying AUTOmobile”.
+More information about the campaign "feedback rides".